Ys Origin: Release

 Ys Origin was originally released on December 21, 2006, for Windows XP.
 An expansion disc was made available to owners of the first edition (a serial number had to be provided to request the upgrade).
 The expansion disc added two new difficulty levels, an arena mode, alternate versions of the three main characters with upgraded skills, the ability to play as Adol Christin (in Time Attack and Arena Mode only), and a few additional secrets.
 The retail version has been re-released three times in order to support new Windows operating systems: Vista in 2007, 7 in 2010, and 8 in 2013.

 Xseed Games released the game through Steam on May 31, 2012.
 On top of the enhancements from the expansion disc, this release added a fully localized translation, proper widescreen support, Steam achievements, enhanced game pad support, and cloud save support.
-On January 12, 2015, Nihon Falcom announced that this version of the game had sold over 200,000 copies worldwide.
+By January 2015, this version of the game had sold over 200,000 copies worldwide.
 The game was later released DRM-free on GOG.com and Humble Store as well.

 Developer and publisher Dotemu ported Ys Origin to various consoles.
 Featuring most enhancements from the Steam release, the ports also add localization to French, Italian, German, and Spanish, in addition to English (using Xseed's translation) and Japanese.
-The PlayStation 4 version was announced in December 2016, and released on February 21, 2017.
-The PlayStation Vita version was planned to release alongside it, but was delayed to May 30, 2017.
+The PlayStation 4 version was released on February 21, 2017.
+The PlayStation Vita version was planned to release alongside it, but was delayed to May 30.
 A version for Xbox One launched on April 11, 2018 with new content, such as blood level options and a speedrun mode.
 The Nintendo Switch version followed on October 1, 2020, both digitally, and in limited standard and collector's editions.